 This information isn’t necessary if you’re simply checking a name’s availability.
 But it’s very useful if you need to contact another business or make sure your LLC’s information is up to date.

-So you went to the Business Name Search, you plugged in your desired name, you hit search, and there it was: your precious name, already in use.
+So, you went to the Business Name Search, plugged in your desired name, hit search, and there it was: your precious name, already in use.
 What now?

 If your LLC is domestic (formed in Oregon), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
 Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 For foreign LLCs, the process is a little trickier.
 If the name under which you originally registered your LLC is unavailable, you may need to register an “assumed name.”
 This is a name, other than your “real and true” name, that you’ll use to do business in Oregon.
 Find more information and assumed name forms here.